kevinma0/kevinma0.github.io/_project/00-canary.md

 permalink: /canary
 title: "Canary"
 subtitle: ""
-description: "I joined hardware startup Canary as the Lead Product Designer in Fall 2018.<br><br>I worked on a couple of key projects.
+description: "Previously I was lead product designer at hardware startup Canary.<br><br>I worked on a couple of key projects.
 The most important was a complete redesign of the mobile and web apps as the business shifted from a hardware sales to a SaaS model.<br><br>Tears were shed, Blood was spilled, and Metrics were improved.
 "
 type: "case-study"
 year: "2018-2020"
-img: "canaryapp.jpg"
+img: "canarynew.jpg"
 case-study: true
 hide: false
 action: "none"